DamonOehlman/changemachine/README.md

 - [hook.io](http://hook.io/) - If you are building, loosely-coupled, distributed systems then hook.io is one of the best choices in the #nodejs space.
 There are instances where ChangeMachine could perform a similar function to hook, but in most cases ChangeMachine is designed for simpler scenarios.

 - [kue](https://github.com/Learnboost/kue) - Job processor built around redis, has a pretty admin panel to boot.

+Additionally, as previously stated, ChangeMachine does not attempt to compete with full-blown messaging and queuing systems and if you require a more distributed system then be sure to check out the likes of RabbitMQ and 0MQ.